uo272509/Paint2.0/README.md

 ## Easter egg
 There is a small easter egg when you open the program 😉

-## Disclaimer
+## Disclaimers
-This was a university assignment, so there are many things that do not make sense (for example, I had to add an extra button, the "useless button", to meet the requirements).
+1. This was a university assignment, so there are many things that do not make sense (for example, I had to add an extra button, the "useless button", to meet the requirements).
+2. I made everything from the icons (in SVG) to the design and animations.

 ## License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)